Authorities arrest 3 people involved in separate drug-related incidents in Vicksburg - NewsBreak

 WAPT

-RANKIN COUNTY, Miss.
-(WJTV) – Three people were arrested following a kidnapping that happened in Rankin County over the weekend.
-Rankin County Sheriff Bryan Bailey said the injured victim walked into the Flowood Police Department to report that he had been assaulted, tied up and held at gunpoint.
-Flowood police called the Rankin County Sheriff’s […]
+ADAMS COUNTY, Miss. — Three people are in custody in connection with a kidnapping.
+Rankin County Sheriff Bryan Bailey said the investigation began about 10 a.m.
+Sunday when his office received a call from the Flowood Police Department saying that an injured man walked into their lobby and reported he had been to a location Saturday evening in the county to meet a woman, where he was assaulted, tied up and held at gunpoint.

 WLBT